eclipse-sumo/sumo/docs/web/docs/Tutorials/Autobahn.md

 - many normal passenger cars
 - some trucks
 - a few coaches
-- a few sporty passenger cars (higher desired travelling speed, less dawdling)
+- a few sporty passenger cars (higher desired traveling speed, less dawdling)

 All of these should in themselves have a certain heterogeneity that can